mcurros2/MicroMFramework/MicroM/AgentsInstructions/Documentation/instructions-for-backend.md

   - Must contain an `index.md` at root.
   - Each namespace must have its own folder with its own `index.md`.
   - Sub-folders may be used if a namespace is too large.
   - Generated output (`_site`) must remain inside this directory.
-IT SHOULD BE INCLUDED IN GIT AND COMMITTED
+DO NOT COMMIT THIS DIRECTORY TO GIT.

 ---